MarkBiesheuvel/finance-dashboard/README.md

 \* All prices are based on `eu-central-1` and do not include the [AWS Free Tier](https://aws.amazon.com/free/)

-\*\* Note: the demo uses provisioned concurrency, but this hasn't been included in the price calculation (yet).

 ## Live environment

 A live environment can be found at [finance.demo.training](https://finance.demo.training).